Incoming Schools Chancellor David Banks On Why So Many Black, Brown Students Aren't Reaching Proficiency: 'They're Teaching Wrong'

 It seems the city changed tactics 25 years ago, and he thinks it doesn’t work.

-“We went to this thing called ‘balanced literacy.’
-‘Balanced literacy’ doesn’t work for Black and Brown children,” Banks said.
+“We went to kind of this thing called ‘balanced literacy.’
+‘Balanced literacy’ has not worked for Black and Brown children,” Banks said.

-“We’re going to go back to a phonetic approach to teaching, and we’re going to ensure that our kids can read by the third grade,” Banks said.
+“We’re going to go back to a phonetic approach to teaching.
+We’re going to ensure that our kids can read by the third grade,” Banks said.
 “That’s been a huge part of the dysfunction.”

-In an extended interview, Banks told Kramer he is full of ideas and plans for the system, including reducing class sizes in some areas – if he can find the money.READ MORE: Neighbors Say Brooklyn School Worker Dorothy Gargano Hospitalized After Hit-And-Run: 'She's In Bad Shape'
+In an extended interview, Banks told Kramer he is full of ideas and plans for the system, including reducing class sizes in some areas – if he can find the money.READ MORE: JFK Airport's New Terminal 1 Will Have Nearly 2 Dozen International Gates, Hochul Says

 “It’s very costly to do it everywhere.
-You’re talking about an investment of billions of dollars,” Banks said.
+Literally, you’re talking about an investment of billions of dollars,” Banks said.

-“Certainly in the most challenging areas, where the overcrowding is most severe.
-Where the kids are being impacted the most,” he said.
+“Certainly in the most challenging areas, areas where the overcrowding is most severe.
+Where kids are being impacted the most,” he said.

 Banks also wants to find solutions to make up for lost learning during the pandemic, when closed schools forced teachers and students to go on remote.
 He’s going to put money from the feds and the state into new programs.

-“We’re going to be putting investments in with this funding that we’re getting into a longer school day, in having our kids engaged in the summers, and Saturdays,” he said.
+“We’re going to be putting investments in with this funding that we’re getting into a longer school day, into having our kids engaged in the summers, and Saturdays,” he said.

 Kramer also talked with Banks about one of the third rails in the Black Lives Matter movement: The demand that School Safety Agents be taken out of the NYPD and put under the Department of Education.

 “That’s more than me.
-That going to be our mayor-elect and how he organizes the police department,” Banks said.
+That going to be our mayor-elect and how he re-organizes the New York City Police Department,” Banks said.

 Kramer pressed Banks, pointing out that he had actually spent a year as a School Safety Agent.
 He finally admitted it would be better if the agents stay in the police department.

-Note: Editor’s note: This story first appeared on Dec.
-10, 2021.